jamesturk/scrapeghost/docs/faq.md

 2. Pre-process the HTML.
 Trim tags or entire sections you don't need.

-3. Finally, you can use the `split_length` parameter to split the page into smaller chunks.
+3. Finally, you can use the `auto_split_length` parameter to split the page into smaller chunks.
 This only works for list-type pages, and requires a good choice of selector to split the page up.

 ## Why not ask the scraper to write CSS / XPath selectors?